-6. Article 16(4) B of the Indian Constitution provides that reserved seats meant for promotion of backward classes which remain unfilled shall be carried forward to the subsequent year.
+6. Article 16(4) B of the Indian Constitution provides that reserved seats meant for the promotion of backward classes that remain unfilled shall be carried forward to the subsequent year.

-8. Article 330 of the Indian Constitution provides for reservation of seats in Lok Sabha for backward class.
+8. Article 330 of the Indian Constitution provides for the reservation of seats in Lok Sabha for the backward class.

-9. Article 332 of the Indian Constitution provides for reservation of seats in State Assemblies for backward class.
+9. Article 332 of the Indian Constitution provides for the reservation of seats in State Assemblies for the backward class.